Hampshire - Grade II* manor house - Phase 1

 Guest Cottage - Stockbridge, Hampshire

 A cosy and restful place for guests and their children to stay in the Hampshire countryside.
 This building is the old stables of a large manor house, so we wanted to retain the quaint charm of its past.
-With limited budget we bought from high street retailers and local boutiques; layered pattern and cheerful colours create a place to feel at home.
+With limited budget we bought from high street retailers and local boutiques.
+Layered pattern and cheerful colours create a true home from home.